camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   -f $REGION_SURVIVING/camunda-values-failover.yml
 ```

-6. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` to point to the new Elasticsearch
+6. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` to point to the new Elasticsearch:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \